-On May 12, 2020, we entered into equity distribution agreements with Virtu Americas, LLC, and Ladenburg Thalmann & Co., Inc. (each a "Sales Agent"), that, as subsequently amended, permitted us to issue and sell, from time to time and through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$260.0 million (the "ATM Program").
-On April 13, 2023, we entered into separate amended and restated equity distribution agreements with the Sales Agents to allow us to sell shares of our common stock having an aggregate offering price of up to \$500.0 million.
+We have entered into equity distribution agreements (commonly referred to as "at-the-market agreements") with Virtu Americas LLC and Ladenburg Thalmann & Co.
+Inc. (each a "Sales Agent"), that, as amended, currently permit us to issue and sell, from time to time and through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$500.0 million (the "ATM Program").

-The following table summarizes the activity under the ATM Program from January 1, 2023, through the date of this filing (dollars in thousands):
+The following table summarizes the activity under the ATM Program from January 1, 2024, through the date of this filing (dollars in thousands):

-Offe ted-average ring Price

-Number of Shares Sold Pe r Share Gro ss Proceeds Net Proceeds (1)

-788,045 \$ 19.34 \$ 15,240 \$ 15,087
+Number of Shares Sold Off ering Price er Share Gr oss Proceeds N et Proceeds(1) 346,216 \$ 13.52 \$ 4,680 \$ 4,633